 Homepage - DO NOT DELETE

-The University of Virginia's Center for Global Health promotes health in resource-limited settings by fostering the commitment of students, faculty and partners from many disciplines to address the diseases of poverty.
+The University of Virginia's Center for Global Health promotes health in resource-limited settings by fostering the commitment of students, faculty and partners from many disciplines to support health for all.

 Students collecting plant samples with yearling bison in the background

 2020 Global Health Leadership Course; l to r, Marie GraceMutuyimana , Christian Ndaribitse, Marcel Durieux, Edwin Niwagyira, and Eugene Tuyishime.

 Photo Credit: 2014 CGH Scholar, Amanda Coen, Ghana

 2015 CGH Scholar Callie Johnson in South Africa

 University of Venda participants in Carol Mershon lecture at Univen, 2016